 The urban development of Harrisdale and Piara Waters faces significant environmental, infrastructure servicing and community establishment constraints which are compounded by the fragmented land ownership of the area.
 Through centrally coordinating the provision of infrastructure in Harrisdale and Piara Waters, DCP No. 3 has facilitated the urban development of the area to a high design and environmental standard, in a timely and effective manner.

 The total population of Piara Waters and Harrisdale is anticipated to exceed 25,000 residents.
 Along with the staged approach to the urbanisation of North Forrestdale, work continues to expand the DCP No. 3 catchment to bring new development sites under its guidance to ensure the efficient and cooperative development of the area.
-The expiration of the DCP No. 3 (Clause 3.14 of Schedule 13B) will occur in 2022, however it may be extended for further periods by subsequent scheme amendments if required.
+The expiration of the DCP No. 3 (Clause 3.14of DCP No. 3) will occur in 2022, however it may be extended for further periods by subsequent scheme amendments if required.

-The City of Armadale is required to act as the administrator of the DCP No. 3, with all projects coordinated by the Project Coordinator Contribution Schemes.
+The City of Armadale is required to act as the administrator of the DCP No. 3.

 The DCP No. 3 requires landowners (where land is developed or subdivided) to make a proportional contribution to the cost of common infrastructure required to facilitate the urban development of Piara Waters and Harrisdale.
 This cost is based on the future common infrastructure works cost, which is the gross common infrastructure works costs minus payments received to date, over the unsubdivided balance of Development Contribution Area No.3 (DCA No. 3).

 The contribution to be made by each land owner within the DCA No. 3 is a cost contribution per lot.
-To calculate this, an estimated lot yield is required which is based on the number of hectares in the DCA No. 3 that remain unsubdivided (excluding those land uses under Clause 3.3 of Schedule 13B and Clause 6B4.4) and multiplying that area by the estimated lot yield per hectare, which is currently 10.6 lots per hectare.
+To calculate this, an estimated lot yield is required which is based on the number of hectares in the DCA No. 3 that remain unsubdivided (excluding those land uses under Clause 3.3 of DCP No. 3 and Clause 6B4.4) and multiplying that area by the estimated lot yield per hectare, which is currently 14.6 lots per hectare.
 The common infrastructure works cost is subdivided by the estimated lot yield in order to achieve a cost contribution per lot.
-Refer to Clause 3.4 of Schedule 13B for the full calculation procedure for cost contributions.
+Refer to Clause 3.4 of DCP No. 3 for the full calculation procedure for cost contributions.

 The estimated lot yield per hectare as mentioned above is calculated from the number of lots produced within the gross land area including public open space and subdivisional roads.
 This factor is regularly monitored to ensure that development cost contributions are being applied in an equitable and fair manner.
-The lot yield per hectare was recently revised as part of Amendment No.67 (gazetted February 2013), where it was increased from 10 to 10.6 to more accurately reflect the estimated unsubdivided balance of DCA No. 3.
+The lot yield per hectare was recently revised as part of Amendment No.77 (gazetted November 2016), where it was increased from 10.6 to 14.6 to more accurately reflect the estimated unsubdivided balance of DCA No. 3.

 Determination of Potential Lots to which the Contribution Cost Per Lot Applies

 The cost contribution payable is calculated by multiplying the number of freehold lots produced by the cost contribution per lot.
-Cost contributions are not applicable for land that is used for government school sites, public open space and any other public purpose land uses approved by the City for exclusion in accordance with Clause 3.4.2(c) of Schedule 13B.
+Cost contributions are not applicable for land that is used for government school sites, public open space and any other public purpose land uses approved by the City for exclusion in accordance with Clause 3.4.2(c) of DCP No. 3.

 The Infrastructure Cost Schedule (ICS) contains the cost estimates and fixed costs for infrastructure adopted in the DCP No. 3 and calculates the cost contribution per lot.
-To date, the City has finalised eight reviews of the ICS.
-The current version of ICS was adopted by Council in October 2014.
-The ICS 2014 estimates the gross cost of common infrastructure works at just over $90 million and a cost contribution per lot estimate of $15,447.23.
+The current version of ICS was adopted by Council in February 2017.
+The ICS 2016 / 2017 estimates the gross cost of common infrastructure works at just over $107 million and a cost contribution per lot estimate of $10,706.52.

-A prefunding agreement with the City is required prior to the undertaking of any common infrastructure works referred to in Clause 3.6 of Schedule 13B.
+A prefunding agreement with the City is required prior to the undertaking of any common infrastructure works referred to in Clause 3.6 of DCP No. 3.
 This includes all common infrastructure works, whether related to the design and/or construction phase of a project.
 Approval of civil or subdivisional works from the City’s Technical Services Directorate does not infer prefunding approval or reimbursement under DCP No. 3.

-The City’s Project Coordinator is available to meet and discuss prefunding proposals and the associated provisions of the City’s DCP No. 3 in order to comply.
+The City is available to meet and discuss prefunding proposals and the associated provisions of the City’s DCP No. 3 in order to comply.
 Refer to North Forrestdale Development Contribution Plan No. 3 - Requirements for Approval of Common Infrastructure Works Pre-funded by Developers for further information.

 Land ceded or acquired for common infrastructure work occurs at the first stage of subdivision, with the assessed value fixed at the time the land is ceded.
 In ascertaining the assessed value, all land should be valued in its broad acre form as depicted on 1 January 2004, ignoring any services or infrastructure provided in-accordance with the provisions of the relevant Local Structure Plan and applying principles as outlined under Clause 3.12.4.

-The Project Coordinator Contribution Schemes from Planning Services can be contacted on (08) 9399 0111 or firstname.lastname@example.org.
+The Project Manager Contribution Arrangements from Planning Services can be contacted on (08) 9394 5000 or firstname.lastname@example.org.

 Users of this website are advised that the City of Armadale accepts no legal responsibility for any errors, omissions or inaccuracies in Town Planning Scheme No 4.
 Whilst the City of Armadale endeavours to regularly update and amend the information contained within the document, the accuracy of this information cannot be guaranteed.
 The content of this website may also change, vary or be amended at any time.
 Confirmation of zoning and density coding may be obtained by viewing the official version of Town Planning Scheme No 4 which is available at the City's Administration Centre.
 Confirmation of information relating to lot sizes and boundaries may be obtained from the Department of Land Information.